 - The phases are nothing but cycles.
-Each release will have different cycles within it.
+Each Release will have different Cycles within it.

-We have outlines the release and cycle information in the form of a table above and we have captured all the information regarding it right here in this word document.
+We have outlined the Release and Cycle information in the form of the above table and we have captured all the information regarding it right here in this word document.

-Steps to create a new release/cycle in ALM:
+Steps to Create a New Release/Cycle in ALM

-Step #2: Go to the side bar options “Management -> Releases”.
+Step #2: Go to the sidebar options “Management -> Releases”.

 Enter the folder name:

-Step #4: Create Release: Under the newly created folder, I am going to add a ‘New Release”.
-You can choose the “New Release” from the menu or right click on the root folder and choose “New Release” or choose Ctrl+R. Enter the Name.
-As you can see, a start date and end date are the required fields.
+Step #4: Create Release: Under the newly created folder, I am going to add a ‘New Release’.
+You can choose the “New Release” from the menu or right-click on the root folder and choose “New Release” or choose Ctrl+R. Enter the Name.
+As you can see, the start date and end date are the required fields.

-Step #5: The release gets added.
+Step #5: The Release gets added.

-Step #6: Adding cycles: The next step is to add cycles.
-Under the newly added release, the options to add a new release folder or release are disabled.
-You have options in the menu to add new cycle activated or the right click menu has the option or Ctrl+Y keys can be used.
-Use one of these and choose to add a new Cycle.
+Step #6: Adding Cycles: The next step is to add Cycles.
+Under the newly added Release, the option to add a new Release folder or Release is disabled.
+You have options in the menu to add a new Cycle activated or the right-click menu has the option or Ctrl+Y keys can be used.
+Use any one of these and choose to add a new Cycle.

-Enter cycle details:
+Enter Cycle details:

 Step #8: There are some validations for entering the cycle dates.
 They have to fall within the range of the release dates under which the cycle is created.
 If not, a validation message gets displayed.